 Title IX: Indiana University of Pennsylvania and its faculty are committed to assuring a safe and productive educational environment for all students.
-In order to meet this commitment and to comply with Title IX of the Education Amendments of 1972 and guidance from the Office for Civil Rights, the University requires faculty members to report incidents of sexual violence shared by students to the University's Title IX Coordinator.
-The only exceptions to the faculty member's reporting obligation are when incidents of sexual violence are communicated by a student during a classroom discussion, in a writing assignment for a class, or as part of a university-approved research project.
-Faculty members are obligated to report sexual violence or any other abuse of a student who was, or is, a child (a person under 18 years of age) when the abuse allegedly occurred, to the Department of Human Services (1-800-932-0313) and University Police (724-357-2141).
-Information regarding the reporting of sexual violence and the resources that are available to victims of sexual violence is set forth at: http://www.iup.edu/socialequity/policies/title-ix/
+In order to comply with the requirements of Title IX of the Education Amendments of 1972 and the university's commitment to offering supportive measures in accordance with the new regulations issued under Title IX, the university requires faculty members to report incidents of sexual violence shared by students to the university's Title IX Coordinator.
+Faculty members are obligated to report sexual violence or any other abuse of a student who was, or is, a child (a person under 18 years of age) when the abuse allegedly occurred to the person designated in the University Protection of Minors Policy.
+Information regarding the reporting of sexual violence and the resources that are available to victims of sexual violence is set forth at: Sexual Discrimination and Sexual Misconduct Resources - IUP: Policies and Title IX Information - IUP

 Our Program Diversity & Inclusion Statement.
-IUP has policies prohibiting discrimination based upon (including but not limited to) "race, color, religion, national origin, ancestry, sex, age, marital status, familial status, sexual orientation, gender identity and expression, pregnancy, genetic information, disability, status as a veteran, or any other characteristic prohibited under applicable federal or state law (each a "protected")
+IUP has policies prohibiting discrimination based upon (including but not limited to) "race, color, religion, national origin, ancestry, sex, age, marital status, familial status, sexual orientation, gender identity and expression, pregnancy, genetic information, disability, status as a veteran, or any other characteristic prohibited under applicable federal or state law (each a "protected category")" (IUP Non-Discrimination Policy, p.

-Speech-Language Pathology Program, Department of Communication Disorders, Special Education, and Disability Services | Indiana University of Pennsylvania category")" (IUP Non-Discrimination Policy, p.
 2, nondiscrimination-policy-2022-07-26.pdf (iup.edu).
 See IUP's non-discrimination statement (Statement of Nondiscrimination: English - IUP).
 Faculty, staff, and students are expected to be inclusive and treat all individuals equitably and without discrimination.
 In our program, we strive for fair representation of all groups of people, the inclusion of minority perspectives and voices, and the appreciation of various cultural group practices.
 As professionals in speech-language pathology and audiology, we must develop a high level of cultural competence in order to provide effective and appropriate services to clients and their families, and to function effectively on multidisciplinary teams in various education and healthcare settings.
 Therefore, the faculty are committed to fostering an inclusive environment for all students, and to encouraging and supporting students' development of cultural competence and humility.